Santhwanam (TV series)

 Santhwanam is an Indian Malayalam-language soap opera.
-The first season directed by Adithyan aired from 21 September 2020 to 27 January 2024 on Asianet and airs on-demand through Disney+ Hotstar.
+The first season directed by Adithyan aired from 21 September 2020 to 27 January 2024 on Asianet and airs on-demand through JioHotstar.
 It is an official remake of the Tamil soap opera Pandian Stores and the climax of the season is inspired from 1993 Malayalam film Vatsalyam.
 It stars Rajeev Parameshwar, Chippy Renjith, Girish Nambiar, Raksha Raj, Sajin TP, Gopika Anil, Achu Sugandh.
-The second season of the show, Santhwanam 2 directed by Anzar Khan which is a remake of Pandian Stores 2 premiered on 17 June 2024.
+The second season of the show, Santhwanam 2 which is a remake of Pandian Stores 2 premiered on 17 June 2024.
 It is a standalone sequel of Santhwanam.
-It stars Krishnakumar Menon, Lavanya Nair, Roslin (later replaced by Devi Menon) in lead roles.
+It stars Krishnakumar Menon, Lavanya Nair, Girish Gangadharan, Aiswarya Rajesh, Bibin Benny, Sai Lakshmi, Deepan Murali, Meghna Vincent in lead roles.
 It is one of the longest running Malayalam soap opera.